Led Zeppelin Boxed Set

-Led Zeppelin is a boxed set by English rock band Led Zeppelin.
+Led Zeppelin is a boxed set by the English rock band Led Zeppelin.
 It was the first compilation of songs by the band (not counting Coda, which some sources list as a studio album) and the selection and remastering of the tracks were supervised by Jimmy Page.

-Atlantic Records released it on 7 September 1990 on several formats: four compact discs, six vinyl records, or four cassette tapes.
+Atlantic Records released it on 29 October 1990 on several formats: four compact discs, six vinyl records, or four cassette tapes.
 A 36-page booklet was also included with the release.

+Debuting at number 40 on the Billboard 200, the box set was described by Los Angeles Times journalist Dennis Hunt as "one of the most expensive albums ever to reach the Top 40", noting its retail price of $65 on CD and $55 on cassette.

 Background

 This set contains two previously unreleased tracks and one new mix.
 "Travelling Riverside Blues" was recorded on 24 June 1969 at the BBC Maida Vale Studio.
 "White Summer/Black Mountain Side" was recorded at the Playhouse Theatre, London on 27 June 1969.
 The "Moby Dick/Bonzo's Montreux" mix took place at the Atlantic Synclavier Suite in New York, in May 1990.
 It also includes the band's only non-album B-side, "Hey, Hey, What Can I Do" of the 1970 single "Immigrant Song", previously unavailable on compact disc.